-Review active supplier reports provided by ARC and request to remove suppliers no longer needed.
+• Review active supplier reports provided by ARC and request to remove suppliers no longer needed.

 - 1. Inspected written procedures for Suppliers and Banks record changes and determined that the procedures were formally documented. - 2.
 Inspected a list of users with access to update, modify, or delete Suppliers and Banks records and determined users had the appropriate privileges. - 3.
 Inspected a list of users with access to process vendor payments and determined users had the appropriate privileges. - 4.
-For a selection of changes to Suppliers and Banks records, inspected the reviewed report signed by the reviewing ARC staff and determined the Suppliers and Banks record changes were reviewed and approved.
+For a selection of changes to Suppliers and Banks records, inspected the reviewed report signed by the reviewing ARC staff and determined the Suppliers and Banks record changes were reviewed and approved and any errors identified were returned to a separate authorized employee for correction and subsequent review.
 PROCUREMENT PROCESSING CONTROLS